eric26009/68K-Disassembler/README.md

 	- D6 stores the size for immediate value (0=Byte, 1=Word, 2=Long).
 	- D4 stores 3 bits for the mode.
 	- D5 stores 3 bits for the register.

-Notes:

-	- MULS #value sometimes does not always work correctly